AntelopeLCA/antelopelca.github.io/guidebook/interfaces/basic.md

 - **`NoAccessToEntity`**: Entity exists but access is denied
 - **`ValidationError`**: Data source validation failed
 - **`BasicRequired`**: Operation requires Basic interface (none found)
+- **`NoReference`**: Process does not have a reference matching the supplied flow query
+- **`MultipleReferences`** Process has multiple reference exchanges, and no flow was specified.

 ## Implementation Notes

 ### Required for All Queries
-Every functional Antelope query must implement the Basic interface.
+Every functional origin must implement the Basic interface.
 It's the minimum requirement for data source connectivity.

 ### Property Access Pattern
 The `get_item()` method is the primary way to access entity metadata.
 Properties are implementation-dependent but common ones include:
 - `Name`: Human-readable name
 - `Comment`: Description or notes

+For Quantities:
+- `Indicator`: the presence of this property designates the quantity as an LCIA quantity
+- `Method`: the LCIA Methodology that the indicator belongs to
+- `Category`: the LCIA Category that the indicator belongs to

+For Flows:
+- `CasNumber`: may be designated
+- `Compartment`: if the flow is associated with an elementary context, it can be retrieved this way

+For Processes:
 - `SpatialScope`: Geographic applicability
 - `TemporalScope`: Time period validity
 - `Classifications`: Category assignments

+Reminder: all property names are case-insensitive.

 ### Reference vs. Entity
 The Basic interface works with both "entities" (full objects) and "entity references" (lightweight proxies).
-References are returned by catalog queries and can be dereferenced using Basic interface methods.
+Catalog queries always return entity references, which include an embedded query object to implement entity-specific methods.
+Entity references can only be dereferenced to actual entities by accessing the [archives](/guidebook-providers) using `catalog.get_archive(origin, iface)`, where `iface` is one of `basic`, `exchange`, etc.

 ## Next Steps

-- Learn about [Exchange Interface](../exchange/) for inventory operations
+- Learn about [Exchange Interface](../exchange) for inventory operations
-- See [Index Interface](../index/) for search capabilities
+- See [Index Interface](../index-interface) for search capabilities
-- Review [Quick Start Guide](/guidebook/quickstart) for practical examples
+- Review [Quick Start Guide](/guidebook-quickstart) for practical examples